HarperDB/documentation/docs/applications/README.md

 	}
 }
 ```
+The call to `Breed.get` will return an instance of the `Breed` resource class, which holds the record specified the provided id/primary key.
+Like the `Dog` instance, we can access or change properties on the Breed instance.

 Here we have focused on customizing how we retrieve data, but we may also want to define custom actions for writing data.
 While HTTP PUT method has a specific semantic definition (replace current record), a common method for custom actions is through the HTTP POST method. the POST method has much more open-ended semantics and is a good choice for custom actions.
 POST requests are handled by our Resource's post() method.
 Let's say that we want to define a POST handler that adds a new trick to the `tricks` array to a specific instance.
 We might do it like this, and specify an action to be able to differentiate actions:
 ```javascript